l3robot/ulavalSFM/INSTALL.md

 - Add the new library path to your local LD\_LIBRARY\_PATH
 - Add an export command of the new path in your .bashrc
-- Clone OpenCV with git in ulavalSFM_path/lib/ directory
+- Clone OpenCV with git in \<ulavalSFM_path\>/lib/ directory
 - Build OpenCV 2.4.9 and install it in the ulavalSFM directory
 - Build ulavalSFM and install it in ulavalSFM/bin/ directory

 It could take a while.
-You can add more worker cores by changing the argument after _make -j_
+You can add more worker cores by changing the argument after _make -j_ in the script.

 #### If you already have OpenCV on your computer: